manti05/manti05/README.md

 # Hi there! 👋

 I'm Mantas, a passionate developer and recent Computer Science graduate, studied in TUD Dublin, Ireland.
-Currently living in Kaunas, Lithuania.
+Currently reside in Kaunas, Lithuania.

 I'm proficient in various programming languages and technologies, including:
 - Python